-It is also noted that the land that is the subject of this application, is created as a result of super lot development applications DA16/1154 and DA16/1155 that were recently lodged with, and are currently being assessed by Penrith City Council.
+It is also noted that the land that is the subject of this application, is created as a result of super lot development application DA16/1154 that was recently lodged with Penrith City Council.

-Comprising of multiple lots, the site has two applicable zones, being R1 General Residential and RE1 Public Recreation.
-The applicable environmental planning instrument is Penrith Local Environmental Plan 2010 and the proposal is permissible with consent.
+Comprising of multiple lots, the site has one applicable zone, being R1 General Residential.
+The relevant environmental planning instrument is Penrith Local Environmental Plan 2010 and the proposal is permissible with consent.